tukaani-project/xz-java/README.md

   Type `ant` to compile the classes and create the .jar files.
   Type `ant doc` to build the javadoc HTML documentation.
+  Type `ant -projecthelp` to see all available targets.

   Notes about old build environments: